syntithenai/hermod/README.md

 There are also operating system requirements including

-- installation of a recent version of mosquitto(1.6.9+) that allows packet size limits to avoid crash with Flask cookies.
+- installation of a recent version of mosquitto that supports authentication
 - pico2wav binary install for the TTS service
 - portaudio
 - pulseaudio